Transitional Post Hospital Care in Milwaukee, WI

 - Secondary Diagnoses – covering those patients who develop a medical condition or display severe symptoms not seen during their hospitalization.

 On the day your loved one is to be discharged, ask for a copy of their medical records.
-They contain a wealth of important information such as treatments and medications along with post-discharge instructions needed for their transitional elder home care plan.
+They contain a wealth of important information such as treatments and medications along with post-discharge instructions needed for their post hospital care.

 The best way to find out everything you need to know is to ask plenty of questions.
 Talk to their medical care team, their doctor, and seek out a local support group.
 You may also want to consult a transition care provider for more in-depth information.